Still in Love (horse)

-Still in Love (スティルインラブ, 2 May 2000 - 2 August 2007) was a Japanese Thoroughbred racehorse and broodmare.
-After winning her only race as a juvenile she became the best filly of her generation in Japan, winning the Oka Sho, Yushun Himba and Shuka Sho to complete the Japanese Fillies' Triple Crown in 2003.
+Still in Love (Japanese: スティルインラブ, Hepburn: Sutiru in Rabu; 2 May 2000 - 2 August 2007) was a Japanese Thoroughbred racehorse and broodmare.
+After winning her only race as a juvenile, she became the best filly of her generation in Japan by winning the Oka Sho, Yushun Himba, and Shuka Sho, becoming the second filly to win the Japanese Triple Tiara in 2003.
 She remained in training for two more years but failed to win again and was retired in 2005.
 She produced only one foal before dying at the age of seven in 2007.

 Background

-Still in Love was a bay mare bred in Japan by Shimokobe Farm.
+Still in Love was a chestnut mare bred in Japan by Shimokobe Farm.
 She was sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His other major winners included Deep Impact, Stay Gold, Heart's Cry, Manhattan Cafe, Zenno Rob Roy and Neo Universe.
 Still in Love's dam Bradamente was an unraced, Kentucky-bred daughter of Roberto.
-She was a half-sister to Color of Gold, who produced the Yushun Himba winner Rose Decollete.
+She was a half-sister to Color of Gold, who produced the Yushun Himba winner Robe Decollete.

-During her racing career, Still in Love was owned by North Hills Management Co Ltd and trained by Shigeki Matsumoto.
-She was ridden in most of her races by Hideaki Miyuki.
+During her racing career, Still in Love was owned by North Hills Management Co Ltd and trained by Shoichi Matsumoto.
+She was ridden by Hideaki Miyuki throughout her career.